fastcode-ose/www.fastcode.org/src/get-involved/spe-interview-results.md

 * **Innovation:** Performance engineering unlocks the potential to solve problems that were previously intractable.
 * **Competitive advantage:** Performance engineering differentiates winners from losers in businesses like finance and technology, where firms provide time-critical software platforms where every microsecond matters (e.g. an operating system, web browser, or financial trading system).
 * **Cost savings and environmental benefits:** Performance engineering reduces the usage of resources such as CPU time, memory, and energy.
-* **Scalability:** Performance engineering enables software to handle increased load.
+* **Scalability:** Performance engineering enables software to handle increased load gracefully.
-* **User experience** Performance engineering improves software responsiveness for the person using the program.
+* **User experience** Performance engineering improves software responsiveness for the people using the program.

 ## Where is SPE going?